WetHat/obsidian-importer/tests/ebooks/epub/test-result/Testing the Obsidian ePub Import/Text/Regression Testing unmarked code blocks and html entities (＜ ＆ ＞).md

 Because `Span<T>` can wrap stack-allocated memory, there are restrictions on how you can store or pass around instances (imposed, in part, by `Span<T>` being a _ref struct_). `Memory<T>` acts as a span without those restrictions, but it cannot wrap stack-allocated memory. `Memory<T>` still provides the benefit of slicing.

-Each struct comes with a read-only counterpart (`ReadOnlySpan<T>` and `ReadOnly​Memory<T>`).
+Each struct comes with a read-only counterpart (`ReadOnlySpan<T>` and `ReadOnly​Memory＜T＞`).
 As well as preventing unintentional change, the read-only counterparts further improve performance by allowing the compiler and runtime additional freedom for optimization.

 .NET Core itself (and ASP.NET Core) uses these types to improve efficiency with I/O, networking, string handling, and JSON parsing.